 Protecting expensive process control equipment from power surges

-A number of ventilation fans were to be installed at a major airport and monitored by a PLC based system.
+A number of ventilation fans were to be installed at a major airport in the Netherlands and monitored by a PLC based system.

 The fans chosen had a normal running current of 25-30A so the system designers chose clamp on intelligent current transducers rated to produce a 0-20mA output for a 0-50A input.
 These transducers would then feed the 0-20mA proportional signals into the PLC analogue inputs.